ndim/weight-calendar-grid/README.md

-The lowest threshold way to record your body weight is to use a printed page of custom grid paper and make a pen mark on the page every day.
+The lowest threshold way to record your body weight is to use a printed page of custom grid paper and make a pen mark on the page every day. `weight-calendar-grid` creates PDF files of that grid paper.

-Initial setup:
+  * Initial setup:

 	1. Print a page with your grid.

 	2. Hang printed page on wall or put it in similarly easily available space close to the scale.

 	3. Keep a dedicated pen at that very location.

-Daily:
+  * Daily:

 	1. Step on scale and read the weight.

 	2. Mark that day's weight on the page.

-Every few weeks or months:
+  * Every few weeks or months:

 	1. Print a new page and replace the old page with it.

 	2. Optionally, type the marked values into some computer file.

 To print a page, create a PDF file with `wcg-cli` and print that.